R.A.D. SELF DEFENSE

 Scroll down to learn more!

-Please contact the Campus Safety RAD program coordinators at 423.236.2100 for additional information.
+Please contact the R.A.D. program coordinators at 423.236.2100 for additional information.

-Utilizing the R.A.D. student manual, students will be involved in a discussion of risk reduction strategies, date rape, continuum of survival, defensive strategies and the basic principles of defense.
-We also discuss the pros and cons of defensive weaponry, how to develop a defensive mindset, understanding offensive and defensive postures, recognizing vulnerable locations and utilizing personal weapons.
+Utilizing the R.A.D. student manual, students will be involved in a discussion of risk reduction strategies, date rape, continuum of survival, defensive strategies, and the basic principles of defense.
+We also discuss the pros and cons of defensive weaponry, how to develop a defensive mindset, understanding offensive and defensive postures, recognizing vulnerable locations, and utilizing personal weapons.
 Participating students will begin the process of hands-on training.
 The techniques utilized by R.A.D.
 Systems are based on simple gross motor skills and are developed to the point that they become instinctual through repetition.